-The most convenient flight options from Turkish Airlines (with a change in Istanbul) or Qatar Airways (with a change in Doha).
+The most convenient flight options are from Turkish Airlines (with a change in Istanbul) or Qatar Airways (with a change in Doha).

 From the airport, it is better to find a transfer in advance, which costs about $ 40.
-At the exit from the airport, you are surrounded by a crowd of locals who grab your things and begin to carry away.
+At the exit from the airport, you are surrounded by a crowd of locals who grab your things and begin to carry them away.

 Just refuse this service, right away, this is done not out of spiritual goodness, but in search of earnings.
 In principle, you should not expect much from Zanzibar airport, this is Africa

 Where to live on the island of Zanzibar

 Many dreams to go to the Maldives, but Zanzibar is much more interesting in every sense.
 And unlike the Maldives, in Zanzibar, there is the opportunity to make the so-called “paradise” vacation more budget.

 Here everyone will find something for themselves – from an exclusive five-star hotel to a budget bungalow worth $20 per day.
 The beaches are equally beautiful for everyone.

 The official currency is the Tanzanian shilling.
 You can pay in dollars, but there is one thing but.
 Locals refuse to accept dollars issued before 2009.
 This is explained by the fact that older bills are accepted at a low rate.
 If local guides can make concessions, then in some hotels they will not accept under any pretext.

 It is better to take small bills with you.
 Well, do not go with a lot of cash on the island, where a person can earn $ 50 per month.